LLostVayne/WebScraper-BOL/README.md

-# Webscraper-BOL
+# WebScraper-BOL
-A web scraper for BOL.com made in Java with MVC as architecture
+A web scraper made in Java for BOL.com using the MVC architecture.